code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 # Setup HTTPS on the Client

-As the server will expose the ticket agent service on HTTPS we need to change the default URI (service address) that is set on the `WebServiceTemplate`.
+As the server will expose the ticket agent service on HTTPS we need to change the default URI (service address) that is set on the `WebServiceTemplate` used by the client.
 The `@Value` annotation is used to inject the <var>'client.default-uri'</var> value from the application properties YAML file.

 There are two other values that are configured in our <var>application.yml</var> configuration file.
 These are are the location of the truststore JKS file and it's password as shown below.